jonasgwt/ChargeEV/README.md

 ### Aim

-ChargEV is a mobile-based application targeted toward EV users in large countries to provide them with additional locations to charge their vehicles if superchargers are not available in the current area.
+ChargeEV is a mobile-based application targeted towards EV users in large countries to provide them with additional locations to charge their vehicles if superchargers are not available in the current area.